cds-snc/rcmp-report-a-cybercrime-alpha-documentation/_pages/en/team-news.md

 ## Objectives
 * Tell compelling stories about the partnership.
-* Show how the team is learning from people and testing ideas.
+* Show interested stakeholders how the team is learning from people and testing ideas.
-* Show what’s possible and share insights and resources others can use.
+* Show the what’s possible and share insights and resources others can use.

-## Audiences
-* Canadian public service
-* Federal departments interested in working with us (potential partners); or working like us (capacity building)
-* Service actors/stakeholders (CSE/CCCS, StatsCan, Public Safety, etc.)
-* People who might participate in research or testing
+* Recruit people who might want to work with us or participate in research or testing

 ## Blog posts
 * [Understanding the human needs of people impacted by cybercrime](https://digital.canada.ca/2019/05/06/understanding-the-human-needs-of-people-impacted-by-cybercrime/)